halitince7/int_to_modern_cryptography/README.md

 # int_to_modern_cryptography
-Study notes and codes for the book Introduction to Modern Cryptography (Katz § Lindell)
+Study notes and codes for the book Introduction to Modern Cryptography 3rd Edition (Katz § Lindell)